 Overlooking Subtle Symptoms

-Such a relation, in which you are allowed an opinion and conversation, may evolve into something valuable if there are a few issues you feel are serious.
+Such a relationship, where you are allowed to share your observations and concerns, can evolve into something valuable if there are issues you feel are serious.
+Your opinion always matters, and paying attention to the smallest details could lead to early detection of kidney cancer.

 Inadequate Communication Among Healthcare

-Providers Poor communication among healthcare providers can lead to huge misdiagnosis rates in conditions such as in the case of kidney cancer.
+Poor communication among healthcare providers can lead to significant misdiagnosis rates in conditions such as kidney cancer.

-For instance, if a primary care doctor fails to accurately deliver symptoms or test results to the specialist, there is a possibility that important references may get lost.
+For instance, if a primary care doctor fails to relay symptoms or test results to a specialist, important references may get lost.

 Delayed Referral to Specialists

-A poor or delayed referral to highly specialized care can significantly hinder the accurate diagnosis and management of kidney cancer.
-This scenario applies when your general practitioner does not refer you in time for follow-up imaging to a urologist or an oncologist.
+A delayed referral to highly specialized care can significantly hinder the accurate diagnosis and management of kidney cancer.
+This occurs when a general practitioner does not refer a patient in time for follow-up imaging to a urologist or an oncologist.

-A delayed referral can be frustrating since you are clearly seeking help yet the doctor remains unbothered and unhelpful.
-The suspicious amount of time it takes makes a difference for future treatment choices.
+Delays can be frustrating since you are seeking help, yet the doctor may not act promptly.
+The amount of time to obtain appropriate medical care can influence future treatment choices.